castle/castle-ruby/README.md

   configuration.trusted_proxy_depth = 0

   # If there is no possibility to define options above and there is no other header which can have client ip
-  # then you may set trust_proxy_chain setting which will fetch first,left-most IP address in the X-Forwarded-For header
+  # then you may set trust_proxy_chain = true to trust all of the proxy IP's in X-Forwarded-For
   configuration.trust_proxy_chain = false

-  # *Note: default, always marked as trusted list is here: Castle::Configuration::TRUSTED_PROXIES
+  # *Note: default list of proxies which is always marked as trusted: Castle::Configuration::TRUSTED_PROXIES
 end
 ```